-It is obvious that this will create a further identification problem: given any individual i, the cohort c to which he belongs is known, and the cohort effect $\alpha_c$ is therefore completely unidentified in a model with individual effects.
+It is obvious that this will create a further identification problem: given any individual i, the cohort C to which he belongs is known, and the cohort effect α_c is, therefore, completely unidentified in a model with individual effects.
 In addition, some of the identification strategies discussed above (specifically those involving constraining the cohort dummies) are unavailable, because including individual effects necessarily involves including a complete set of cohort dummies.
-One additional danger with including individual effects in this models (and as a consequence differencing out the cohort effect) is that the identification problem itself is therefore obscured and may be missed by the researcher.
+One additional danger in including individual effects in these models (and as a consequence differencing out the cohort effect) is that the identification problem itself is therefore obscured and may be missed by the researcher.